"It doesn't even feel like I am wearing a pack!"

 Most zip failures result from wear to the coating on the inside of the zip slider.
 Once this coating wears off, the metal abrades quickly, and the slider no longer joins the continuous plastic coils securely.
 The plastic coils then tend to separate behind the zipper slider.

-To revive lost water repellency on our water resistant packs, we suggest that you contact your local specialty outdoor shop.
 There are a number of different water repellency rejuvenation products on the market.
 Your retailer will be able to guide you to the one that would work best for your water resistant pack.
 We recommend Nikwax products.

 Any loose threads or fraying web ends should be melted with a lighter to prevent further unravelling.